plotly/dash-sample-apps/apps/dash-image-enhancing/README.md

 ## Contact

 Interested in building or deploying apps like this?
-[Reach out](https://plotly.com/contact-us/) or [get a demo](https://plotly.com/get-demo).
+[Reach out](https://plotly.com/contact-us/) to learn more or [get a demo](https://plotly.com/get-demo) of Dash Enterprise.